smartspaces-io/smartspaces/smartspaces_docs/src/main/sphinx/activitytypes.rst

 Notice that the Activity Type is ``smartspaces_native``.

 The element ``<class>`` gives the name of the Java class that is the Activity.
-Here it has the value ``interactivespaces.activity.example.hello.HelloActivity``.
+Here it has the value ``io.smartspaces.activity.example.hello.HelloActivity``.
 Smart Spaces will create an instance of this class when it runs the activity.

 For this to fully work, note the ``builder="java"`` attribute on the ``<project>`` element.
 This tells the